-The correlations of the average outage rates to the VACAR price and the short-term sales price are shown in Figure 20.
+The correlations of the average outage rates to the VACAR price and the short-term sales price are shown in Figure 19.

-Figure 20: Correlation of Average Outage Rates with Wholesale Energy Prices April 2017 - June 2017
+Figure 19: Correlation of Average Outage Rates with Wholesale Energy Prices July 2017 - September 2017

+Correlation with Correlation with

-Correlation with Wholesale Price Index Correlation with Duke Real-Time Sales Prices
+Wholesale Price Duke Real-Time

+Index Sales Prices

-Planned Outages 4% -47%
+Planned Outages 30% 7%

-Unplanned Outages 19% 36%
+Unplanned Outages 28% 1%

-Figure 20 shows both planned and unplanned outages.
+Figure 19 shows both planned and unplanned outages.
 Planned outages are generally scheduled for off-peak periods when prices are normally lowest.
 Unplanned outages are the most important outages from a market power perspective.
 The figure shows that there was low correlation between the unplanned outage rate and the wholesale power index.
-The correlation of unplanned outages with the Duke real-time sales prices are positive but not high enough to raise concerns.
+The correlation of unplanned outages with the Duke real-time sales prices was very low.
 Fundamentally, a supply reduction should have upward pressure on prices.
 Therefore, we do not find evidence of anticompetitive conduct.